nuts-foundation/nuts-event-octopus/docs/pages/technical/service-space-events.rst

 ConsentRequest flow errored
 ---------------------------
-Event that is published when a Corda flow could not succeed.
+Event that is published when a Corda flow was closed with an error reason.
 The error field will give information about why it failed.

 ConsentRequest flow success
 ---------------------------